xsamurai/airflow-example/README.md

 2. The configuration options for the ansible tasks are all static, it would be preferable to allow users to use custom values.

-3. There is no testing at all, this is critical to test not only the resources but also automate load test the environment as well.
+3. There is no testing at all after a resource is launched, should have baked in if an ec2 instance or rds instance is functioning within acceptable norms.

 4. Depending on the environment, custom VPC and Subnets should be created and cleaned up.